 A/V manages the stages and A/V equipment rentals, making all the wonderful shows in a con possible.

 For people volunteering: Carefully follow instructions from experienced people.
 Operate video and sound equipment.
 Make sure lights work as needed and sound equipment vibrates as it should.
+You may need to help with load-in/load-out if there are not enough laborers; most equipment is on wheels.

 Human Resources (HR)